-|Entry Requirements:||Two Bs and three Cs in five subject areas at GCSE to include a minimum of a grade 4 in Maths and English Language.
-However, due to the new GCSE grading, we do recommend that you are working towards at least a grade 5 in both Maths and English Language.
-Students must also have a grade C in an Art related subject and a portfolio of work.
-Applicants who are not studying a GCSE Art related subject, but who have a strong portfolio will be considered for an interview.|
+|Entry Requirements:||Two 5/Bs and three 4/Cs in five subject areas at GCSE, to include a minimum of a grade 4/C in Mathematics and English Language.
+Students must also have a grade 4/C in an art related subject or a portfolio of work.
+If applicants are not studying a creative subject, they may still be able to gain a place, on completion of a project.|

-|Start Date:||Sept 2017|
+|Start Date:||Sept 2019|

 How will the course be assessed?